ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides.md

 ## OpenAPI to Ballerina code generator

 You can use the existing OpenAPI/Swagger files to generate connectors and services in Ballerina code.
 For details, see the [OpenAPI to Ballerina Code Generator](https://ballerina.io/learn/by-guide/open-api-based-service/).

+## Protocol Buffers to Ballerina code generator

+You can use the existing Protocol Buffers definition to generate connectors and services in Ballerina code.
+For details, see the [Protocol Buffers to Ballerina Code Generator](tools-ides/proto-ballerina-tool)

 ## API documentation generator